๐Ÿ”‹Electromagnetism II

 Waveguides and Transmission Lines

-Compare: Waveguides vs. transmission lines—waveguides confine waves using conducting boundaries (no center conductor), while transmission lines use two conductors.
+Compare: Waveguides vs. transmission lines: waveguides confine waves using conducting boundaries with no center conductor, while transmission lines use two conductors.
 Waveguides have cutoff frequencies; transmission lines support propagation down to DC.
-Choose waveguides for high-power microwave applications, transmission lines for broadband signals.
+Waveguides are preferred for high-power microwave applications; transmission lines are better for broadband signals.

 Propagation in Materials

 Waves behave differently in matter than in vacuum.
-Conductivity causes attenuation, while frequency-dependent permittivity leads to dispersion—both have major practical consequences.
+Conductivity causes attenuation, while frequency-dependent permittivity leads to dispersion.

 Propagation in Conducting Media